Counselling is a process which happens between client and counsellor which enables clarity, choice and change.

 Through the acceptance and respect that I will show you, your trust may develop and this may allow you to look at aspects of your life that you've never gone into before.
 Or you may be returning to work further on issues that you've already visited.

 Initially we will have an informal telephone consultation for you to tell me what you need from counselling.
-Of course this is free.
+There is no charge for this session.

-If you felt that counselling might be useful to you, we would then have an initial assesment session.
-This is where we meet each other to talk in more detail and to see if it feels right for us to work together.
-This would also be free of charge.
+If you felt that counselling might be useful to you, we would then have an initial assessment session where we meet each other to talk in more detail and to see if it feels right for us to work together.

-After this my fee is £35 per hour.
+My fee for sessions is £35 per hour.

 We may be able to negotiate lower cost sessions if your circumstances would otherwise prevent you from accessing counselling.